phoenixframework/phoenix/guides/telemetry.md

 ## Periodic measurements

-You might want to periodically measure key values within your application.
+You might want to periodically measure key-value pairs within your application.
 Fortunately the [`:telemetry_poller`](http://hexdocs.pm/telemetry_poller) package provides a mechanism for custom measurements,